 The latest hit is to order your groceries online: through services such as rohlik.cz (they deliver in 90 minutes) or Tesco Delivery.

 Tesco is also the shop with the most labels in English.
 It is also the place to find the biggest range of frozen pre-cooked meals.
-Pre-cooked meals are not very popular in the Czech Republic, so you don’t find that many of them in other shops.
+Pre-cooked meals are not very popular in the Czech Republic, so you don’t find that many of them in more traditional shops.

 When looking for more exotic food, particularly for Asian products, pay a visit to the Vietnamese market Vinamo on Olomoucká 1193 with authentic bistros serving lunch to local Vietnamese shopkeepers and all visitors.
 A grocery shop with Asian seasoning, preserved food, fresh herbs etc. is right in the bistro aisle.

-Brno holds several food and drink festivals every year: keep your eyes open for them.
+Brno also holds several food and drink festivals every year: keep your eyes open for them.